 The dark old lady walks like lightening devouring the night sky, she is swift, she is fast.
 Her dusty feet, darker than the broken black slippers, know exactly where it is to lead and where it is to stop.
 Draped in a saree lungi style, her slender figure boasts of agility and strength.

-Amma, it is cold tonight, and she covers her head, her ears with a towel.
+Amma, it is a cold tonight, and she covers her head, her ears with a towel.
 Does she look funny?
 Not at all, she looks as beautiful as that flower kept in that book.
 That flower, dark coloured, tells a story, pressed and noted neatly in that book, stored for a chance meeting.

 Amma what time is it, nine thirty she says and at ten she has to go to a flat and clean the dishes, clear the kitchen counter, set the culinary world in order; often Amma plays music and her dear plates, cups and spoons dance on her tune.
 Amma beams then like she is beaming now – Amma’s toothless smile.

-On her way back home, at night, embracing the darkness Amma moves briskly, but stops in front of a small house and asks Sunita bahin if she can get a water-can and take some fresh water; yes, at Amma’s place you won’t see a water-tap rather there are colourful canisters lined up – yellow, blue, faded red and blue.
+On her way back home, at night, embracing the darkness Amma moves briskly, but stops in front of a small house and asks Sunita bahin if she can get a water-can and take some fresh water; yes, at Amma’s place you won’t see a water-tap rather there are colourful canisters lined up – yellow, blue, faded red and dirty white.